bitkeks/python-netflow-v9-softflowd/README.md

 ## Using the collector and analyzer
-In this repo you also find `main.py` and `analyzer.py`.
+Since v0.9.0 the `netflow` library also includes reference implementations of a collector and an analyzer as CLI tools.
+These can be used on the CLI with `python3 -m netflow.collector` and `python3 -m netflow.analyzer`.
+Use the `-h` flag to receive the respective help output with all provided CLI flags.

-To start an example collector run `python3 main.py -p 9000 -D`.
-This will run a collector at port 9000 in debug mode.
+Example: to start the collector run `python3 -m netflow.collector -p 9000 -D`.
+This will start a collector instance at port 9000 in debug mode.
 Point your flow exporter to this port on your host and after some time the first ExportPackets should appear (the flows need to expire first).

-After you collected some data, `main.py` exports them into GZIP files, simply named `<timestamp>.gz`.
+After you collected some data, the collector exports them into GZIP files, simply named `<timestamp>.gz` (or the filename you specified with `--file`/`-o`).

-To analyze the saved traffic, run `analyzer.py -f <gzip file>`.
-In my example script this will look like the following, with resolved hostnames and services, transfered bytes and connection duration:
+To analyze the saved traffic, run `python3 -m netflow.analyzer -f <gzip file>`.
+The output will look similar to the following snippet, with resolved hostnames and services, transferred bytes and connection duration:

     2017-10-28 23:17.01: SSH     | 4.25M    | 15:27 min | localmachine-2 (<IPv4>) to localmachine-1 (<IPv4>)
     2017-10-28 23:17.01: SSH     | 4.29M    | 16:22 min | remotemachine (<IPv4>) to localmachine-2 (<IPv4>)